Ventilator Management Overview and Practice Questions

 21. What type of ventilation mode does 100% of the work?

-Assist Control.
-It has a set rate and a set volume.
+Assist/control (A/C), which has a set rate and volume.

 22. What type of ventilation is used to wean patients off the ventilator and should not be used on patients who need the ventilator to do all the work?

-23. What can the patient control when on pressure support ventilation?
+23. What can a patient control when on pressure support ventilation?

 The duration of the breath.

-24. What 2 things does CPAP do for the patient?
+24. What two things does CPAP do for the patient?

 It reduces the initial resistance to inspiration and improves alveolar inflation.

-25. What are some causes of a high-pressure alarm on the ventilator?
+25. What can cause the high-pressure alarm on the ventilator?

-Kink in the tube, coughing, secretions, bronchospasm, other causes of reduced lung compliance, high respiratory rate (anxiety, fatigue), apnea.
+Kink in the tube, coughing, secretions, bronchospasm, decreased lung compliance, and a high respiratory rate.

 26. What are the indications for suctioning?

-27. Ventilator settings such as FiO2 and PEEP are used to regulate a patient’s what?
+27. FiO2 and PEEP are used to regulate a patient’s what?

 Oxygenation